researchsoft/website/content/blog/2023-02/index.md

 _February, 2023_

-This [downloadable repor]([https://doi.org/10.5281/zenodo.7683174) documents the Research Software Alliance (ReSA) engagement in 2022 with key decision-makers and influencers in research software across the globe, as well as the broader research software community.
+This [downloadable report]([https://doi.org/10.5281/zenodo.7683174) documents the Research Software Alliance (ReSA) engagement in 2022 with key decision-makers and influencers in research software across the globe, as well as the broader research software community.

 ReSA acts as a hub, working through and with other communities, to bring together a diverse range of stakeholders – including funding agencies, research organisations, and research communities – who advocate for the recognition of research software and its integral role within the research ecosystem.

-Cite as
-Hartley, Kim & Barker, Michelle (2023).
+Citation: Hartley, Kim & Barker, Michelle (2023).
 Research Software Alliance - 2022 year in review.
 Zenodo. [https://doi.org/10.5281/zenodo.7683174](https://doi.org/10.5281/zenodo.7683174)

 <br/>
 <br/>